 All applicants must be employed full-time by an employer who will help facilitate the apprentice’s OJT.
-Candidates may apply for advanced placement.
 There is no charge for participation.
 Space is limited.

 Graduates of the Navigator program become members of the Keystone Apprenticeship Alliance, the programmatic capstone and central long-term outcome of the RA Navigator program.
 The KAA is a network of intermediaries able to assist unions and employers to expand apprenticeship programs into new occupations and industries.
 It was borne out of the clear need for continuing networking and conversation between Navigators as they continue their apprenticeship work.
 The community of practice provides a platform for ongoing conversation, collaboration, and the sharing of best practices and resources around apprenticeship.

 Currently 52 out of 67 counties (78%) have Navigator coverage.